bill-ash/qwc-middleware/README.md

 python -m venv .venv
 ```

-then in install the package with pip:
+Then in install the package with pip:

 ```
 python -m pip install qwc